jvmorgutia/QuickBMI/README.md

 # QuickBMI
-A responsive body mass index calculator created for Windows using C# and WPF written in c#
+A responsive body mass index calculator created for Windows using C# and WPF follwing the MVVM pattern.